cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 7. `bosh create release --final` will now create final release 1, cloud_controller has dev version 0.2, which also gets rebranded as final version 1.
 8. Next edits to cloud_controller will subsequently generate dev version 1.1, 1.2 etc., until new final version is created

-The main point of this versioning scheme is to partition release engineering process between two audiences:
+The main point of this versioning scheme is to partition the release engineering process between two audiences:

-1. Developers who are quickly iterating on their changes and don't really care about keeping consistent versioning of Bosh Release, BOSH CLI takes care of all versioning details for them and prevents others from seeing all the work-in-progress releases.
+1. Developers who are quickly iterating on their changes and don't really care about keeping consistent versioning of BOSH Release, BOSH CLI takes care of all versioning details for them and prevents others from seeing all the work-in-progress releases.
 2. SREs who are actually building releases for production use and want them to be consistently versioned and source controlled.

 # BOSH Deployments #